Tricks Real Estate Agents Play: 7 Shady Games to Watch for

 The issue is that homes lingering on the market for too long often sell for less than their potential value had they been priced correctly from the outset.

-First, never pick an agent solely based on their recommended listing price.
+First, never hire an agent solely based on their recommended listing price.

 Second, keep your opinion about your home’s value to yourself.

-You are less likely to be tricked by an agent if you don’t give them a number to work with.
+You’re less likely to be duped if you don’t give an agent a number to work with.

 This is why your price expectations are one of the key things you should not say to a real estate agent when selling.